shariq1989/cookbook/content/recipe/french_onion_soup.md

 * Butter: Use olive oil or vegan butter to caramelize the onions.

-* Beef Broth: Substitute with a vegetarian broth.
+* Beef Broth: Replace with a vegetarian broth.
 I recommend using a mushroom-based broth that will highlight the flavors in the soup.

 * Fish Sauce: Use either Worcestershire sauce or marmite.